 Samarkand, the heart of the silk road, is an ancient city full of stunning architecture and fascinating history.
 At 2,750 years old, it is a similar age to Rome or Babylon and is often called ‘The Pearl of the Muslim World.’
-Samarkand was one of the first places where human civilization began to develop and the spirit of the ancients can still be felt amongst the monuments, mosques and archeological treasures.
+So let’s explore Samarkand, one of the first places where human civilization began to develop and the spirit of the ancients can still be felt amongst the monuments, mosques and archaeological treasures.

 Timur, the Turco-Mongol conqueror is one of history’s most fearsome and merciless figures.
 His military and political ambitions were responsible for the deaths of around 17 million people.
 In 1370 he made Samarkand his capital city and the influence of his rule can be found throughout the city in the magnificent structures and buildings he designed and built.
 Timur was a keen patron of the arts and brought all the best artisans and craftsmen to Samarkand from the countries he had conquered to help him create this extraordinary city.